 More followers = more reach, which means more potential leads and increased brand awareness.

 As with reach, just looking at the number of followers doesn't offer much insight.
+You need context.

 Tracking your follower growth rate allows you to set a clear goal as a percentage that scales as your follower count rises.
 This lets you see when your tactics are working so that you can keep doing the things that are producing results.

 To calculate this, just follow the same formula to calculate your reach growth rate (replacing each period's reach figures with the number of followers).
-Or you can use a tool like Metrics Watch to do it automatically:

 3) Engagement